Thrissur Zoo

 Thrissur Zoo or State Museum & Zoo, Thrissur (formerly the Trichur Zoo) is a 13.5 acre zoo that opened in 1885 in a small area called Chembukkavu, in the heart of Thrissur City, Kerala, India.
-It is one of the oldest zoos in the country, and is home to a wide variety of animals, reptiles, and birds.
+It is one of the oldest zoos in the country and is home to a wide variety of animals, reptiles, and birds.
 The zoo compound includes a natural history museum and an art museum that showcase the social and cultural heritage of the region.
 The Thrissur Zoo is 2 km from the Thrissur City center and is open from 10:00 AM till 5:15 PM, except on Mondays.
-Being one of the two Zoological Parks in the state of Kerala, it sees many visitors on a regular basis.
+Being one of the two Zoological Parks in the state of Kerala, it sees many visitors on a regularly.
 Still and video cameras are allowed in the park for a small fee.

 Exhibits

 The zoo includes a Zoological Garden, Botanical Garden, Art Museum, and Natural History Museum in its compound.